Value at Risk (VaR)

 The Monte Carlo simulation uses computers to simulate random changes in prices, and then applies them to the portfolio to calculate the effect:

-- A probability distribution is selected for each risk factor that would affect the portfolio: exchange rates, interest rates, volatility, and so on.
+- A probability distribution is selected for each risk factor that would affect the portfolio: exchange rates, interest rates, volatility, etc.

 - Pricing models are selected for each financial instrument.